CiscoDevNet/AppD-Cloud-Kickstart/workshops/aws/eks-monitoring-lab/lab-exercise-02.md

 # Lab Exercise 2
-## Clone GitHub Repositories & Create EKS Cluster
+## Clone GitHub Repositories & Configure EKS Cluster

 This workshop takes previously configured docker-compose applications (AD-Capital-Kube) and makes them deployable to a kubernetes cluster.
 If you are curious about any of the repositiories; either the original java application code itself or the dockerized version, they are publicly available with detailed explanations as to what they contain.
 For the purpose of this walkthrough, it will be focused solely on Kubernetes.